Charlie Weston – Shiatsu, Reflexology and Massage

 Fiona Jeffrey – Massage Therapy, Healing

 Fiona joined the centre in 2013.
 She works as a complementary therapist on the Macmillan Palliative Care Unit at the Northern General Hospital and at Weston Park Hospital.
 She also offers sessions at the Cavendish Centre and is a registered practitioner with The Massage Training Institute and The Healing Trust.
 Her background is in counselling, meditation and focusing and she has been a therapist for 25 years.
 She is a practising Buddhist and Buddhist chaplain.
 In her free time she loves poetry and yoga and when she can, she heads for the wild landscape of the west coast of Scotland.
 Read more on Fiona’s website.

 Pauline Nun – Reflexology, Reiki and Massage

 Lou Jackson – Reflexology and Healing

-Lou has worked on behalf of the Centre at the Northern General Palliative Care Unit, the cystic fibrosis unit and more recently at Weston Park Hospital.
+Lou has worked on behalf of Cavendish Cancer Care at the Northern General Palliative Care Unit, and more recently at Weston Park Hospital.
 Lou works as a healer and reflexologist and runs a successful private practice in the Stocksbridge area.
 Lou specializes in sleep and chronic fatigue problems and uses visualization and relaxation techniques in her work.